-This post is a guide to things to do in Los Angeles during the holiday season, including holiday tours and theme-park celebrations, winter festivals, Christmas markets, where to see Christmas lights and so much more, all updated for 2019.
-Don’t forget to look into our packing tips for winter trips!
+This post is a guide to things to do in Los Angeles during the Christmas holiday season, all updated for 2023.

 - Christmas-Themed Tours